GWeindel/gweindel.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
   - name: Bernoulli institute for mathematics computer science and artificial intelligence, University of Groningen, US Air Force Grant (Principal Investigators - Jelmer Borst & Leendert van Maanen)
-  - name: Department of Experimental psychology, Utrecht University, Marie Slodowska Curie Actions postdoctoral Grant
+  - name: Department of Experimental psychology, Utrecht University, Marie Slodowska Curie Actions postdoctoral Grant (supervisor - Leendert van Maanen)

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests is mental chronometry, the time taken by information processing units in our brain.
 To study these times I rely on cognitive models of behavior that I combine with neural data such as electro-encephalography.